3.16 Provisions, Contingent Liabilities & Contingent Assets

 The Company periodically assesses the financial reliability of the counter party, taking into account the financial condition, current economic trends, & analysis of historical bad debts & ageing of accounts receivable.
 Individual limits are set accordingly.

-The Company trades with recognized & credit worthy third parties.
-It is the Companies policy that all customers who wish to trade on credit terms are subject to credit verification procedures.
-In addition, trade receivable balances are monitored on an on-going basis with the result that the Companies exposure to bad debts is not significant.
+The Company trades with recognized & credit worthy third parties and balance credit sales it's against securities in the form of customer security deposits.
+It is the Company’s policy that all customers who wish to trade on credit terms are subject to credit verification procedures.
+In addition, trade receivable balances are monitored on an on-going basis with the result that the Company’s exposure to bad debts is not significant.

-There are no significant credit risks with related parties of the Company.
+There is no significant credit risk with related parties of the Company.
 Adequate expected credit losses are recognized as per the assessments.

 (ii) Liquidity risk: